Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 - Wear pressure stockings if directed.
 You may need to wear pressure stockings for several weeks to months after surgery.
 The stockings are tight and put pressure on your legs.
 This improves blood flow, prevents clots, and helps you recover from surgery.

 - Walk often if you can.
 Even 10 minutes of light walking will help improve blood flow and prevent blood clots.
-Ask your healthcare provider about the best exercise plan for you.
+Ask your provider about the best exercise plan for you.

 - Do not sit or stand for long periods of time.
 This can cause the blood to collect in your legs and damage your veins.
 Bend or rotate your ankles several times every hour.